Table of Contents

 - Use stored Bitcoin to withdraw NZD from a Bitcoin ATM.

 - Use Bitcoin to purchase goods from merchants such as Mooning Market.
-Moon Market works similar to Amazon and eBay.
+Moon Market works similarly to Amazon and eBay.

 Storing Bitcoin In New Zealand